Parade Rules and Information

 - Parade WAIVER must be turned in with application.

-- While every reasonable precaution will be taken for safeguarding participants entered in parade the owner assumes all responsibility for any accident, loss or damage that may occur.
+able precaution will be taken for safeguarding participants entered in parade the owner assumes all responsibility for any accident, loss or damage that may occur.

 - If it is ascertained that any exhibitor, in any ungentlemanly manner, refuses to comply with the regulations of the Fair Management and has taken exception to the judgment of a judge or awarding committee, the Fair Management shall bar the offending person from competition for premium or exhibiting on the fairgrounds until he/she shall have made proper amend and has been re-instated by a majority vote of the Fair Committee